How to Avoid Scams When Buying on Facebook Marketplace in Colombia

 Showing original language

-The problem with Facebook Marketplace in Colombia isn't that it's dangerous by nature — it's that we mix speed with carelessness.
-You post "looking for used fridge", someone shows up with a nice photo and a reasonable price, and in 20 minutes you're already believing you've got the deal of the century.
+The problem with Facebook Marketplace in Colombia isn't that it's inherently dangerous—it's that we mix speed with carelessness.
+You post "looking for a used fridge," someone appears with a nice photo and a reasonable price, and in 20 minutes you're already convinced you've got the deal of the century.
 That enthusiasm is exactly what scammers take advantage of.

-I've bought and sold quite a bit there, and honestly, most transactions go fine.
-The problem is the few that go wrong: the phone that arrives broken, the furniture that looks nothing like the photos in person, or worse, the seller who disappears after you transfer the money.
-With care, those situations are almost always avoidable.
-If you want to see real options right now, you can see electronics in Colombia Move — posting is completely free.
+I've bought and sold quite a bit on there, and honestly, most transactions go well.
+The problem is the few that go wrong: the phone that arrives fried, the furniture that looks nothing like the photos in person, or worse, the seller who disappears after you've transferred the money.
+With good judgment, those situations are almost always avoidable.
+If you want to see real options right now, you can see electronics on Colombia Move — posting is completely free.

-This guide is so you know what red flags to look for, how to organize yourself before meeting someone, and what alternatives you have when you want more guarantees than a WhatsApp photo.
+This guide is so you know what signs to look for, how to organize yourself before meeting someone, and what alternatives you have when you want more guarantees than a WhatsApp photo.

 The most common scams on Facebook Marketplace Colombia

-The item with theft report: you buy a phone at a good price, everything seems fine, but two days later the IMEI shows up blocked because the original owner reported it as stolen.
+The item reported as stolen: you buy a phone at a good price, everything seems in order, but two days later the IMEI appears blocked because the original owner reported it as stolen.
 You're left without a phone and without money.
 The seller no longer exists.

-The ghost seller: the item exists (with real photos taken from another listing), the price is attractive, and the seller always has excuses for not meeting up: "I'm traveling", "my brother is making the delivery tomorrow", "can you send me bus fare?".
-There's never a delivery.
-There's never an item.
+The ghost seller: the item exists (with real photos they took from another post), the price is attractive, and the seller always has excuses for not meeting: "I'm traveling," "my brother is making the delivery tomorrow," "can you send me the bus fare?"
+There is never a delivery.
+There is never an item.

-The item isn't what it seems: the TV in the photo is 55 inches, the one you go pick up is 42.
-The furniture was "flawless" in the filtered photo; in person it has moisture and a crooked leg.
-It's not always intentional, but it's misleading advertising, and the only way to protect yourself is to verify before paying.
+The item is not what it seems: the TV in the photo is 55 inches, the one you arrive to pick up is 42.
+The furniture was "impeccable" in the filtered photo; in person, it has dampness and a crooked leg.
+It's not always intentional, but it is misleading advertising, and the only way to protect yourself is to verify before paying.

-The fake payment: they send you a screenshot of "successful transfer" and pressure you to hand over the item first.
-The deposit never shows up — or arrives for the wrong amount while they distract you with urgency.
+The fake payment: they send you a screenshot of a "successful transfer" and pressure you to hand over the item first.
+The deposit never appears—or it arrives for the wrong amount while they distract you with haste.

-Profile just created or with no previous posts — when someone only exists on Facebook for two weeks and is already "selling" expensive electronics, that's a serious alert.
+Newly created profile or no previous posts—when someone has only existed on Facebook for two weeks and is already "selling" expensive electronics, it's a serious red flag.
 Check the profile creation date.

-Only accepts digital payment before delivery — any serious seller understands that cash at the moment of delivery is normal.
-If they pressure you to transfer "to reserve" or "to guarantee you'll show up", get out of there.
+Only accepts digital payment before delivery—any serious seller understands that cash at the time of delivery is the norm.
+If they pressure you to transfer "to reserve" or "to guarantee you're going to show up," get out of there.

-Photos that don't add up — if the listing has three official catalog photos and the seller can't send you a new photo with the item on their table or next to their hand, that item probably doesn't exist.
+Photos that don't add up—if the post has three official catalog photos and the seller can't send you a new photo with the item on their table or next to their hand, that item probably doesn't exist.

-Doesn't know product details — ask for the phone's IMEI number, the model year, or a photo of the appliance's serial number.
+Doesn't know product details—ask for the phone's IMEI number, the model year, or a photo of the appliance's serial number.
 A legitimate seller has it on hand.
-One who's making it up delays, changes the subject, or sends you another catalog.
+One who is making it up will delay, change the subject, or send you another catalog.

 Concrete steps to buy safely

-1. Look up the reference price first.
-Before messaging the seller, search for the same item new and secondhand from other sources.
-If the price is more than 35% below without logical explanation ("I need to sell urgently", "I'm leaving the country"), be skeptical.
+1. Look for the reference price first.
+Before writing to the seller, look for the same item new and used in other sources.
+If the price is more than 35% below without a logical explanation ("I need to sell urgently," "I'm leaving the country"), be skeptical.

 2. Ask for photos with proof of life.
 Ask them to send you a photo of the item next to a handwritten note with your name and today's date.
 It sounds exaggerated, but it filters out 90% of ghost sellers.
-The legitimate seller does it without problem.
+A legitimate seller will do it without a problem.

 3. Verify the IMEI before paying for any phone.
-At the moment of delivery, ask the seller to dial *#06# in front of you.
-Write down the number and verify on the MinTIC portal if it has a theft report.
+At the time of delivery, ask the seller to dial *#06# in front of you.
+Write down the number and check on the MinTIC portal if it has a theft report.
 If the seller doesn't want to do that, it's a bad sign.

 4. Pay only when you have the item in your hands.
 No exceptions.
-Not half, not a "reservation", not "I transferred but it's processing".
+Not half, not the "reservation," not the "transferred but it's processing."
 Cash or transfer at the moment, with the item in front of you and checked.

 5. Document the transaction.
-Take photos of the item at the moment of delivery and save the complete chat.
-If something goes wrong later, you have evidence for the report.
+Take photos of the item at the time of delivery and save the entire chat.
+If something fails later, you have evidence for the report.

 Where to make the delivery (this matters more than you think)

-Always insist on a public, busy place.
-The best spots are shopping centers with security (Santafé, El Tesoro, Viva, Unicentro — depending on the city), Metro or SITP stations, or even the entrance of a police station.
-There are cameras, there are people, and if something happens there are witnesses.
+Always insist on a public and crowded place.
+The best spots are shopping malls with security (Santafé, El Tesoro, Viva, Unicentro—depending on the city), Metro or SITP stations, or even the entrance of a police station (CAI).
+There are cameras, there are people, and if something happens, there are witnesses.

-Never in a lonely park, a neighborhood you don't know, or someone's garage who you just met on the internet.
-If the seller puts too many conditions on the meeting point or says they "can only meet in that neighborhood", that's a red flag.
+Never in a lonely park, a neighborhood you don't know, or the garage of someone you just met online.
+If the seller puts too many conditions on the meeting point or says they "can only do it in such and such neighborhood," it's a sign.
 Legitimate sellers prefer public places just like you do.

-For large items — fridges, furniture, washing machines — the most practical thing is for you to go to the seller's address, ideally with a companion, rather than having the item arrive at your house with a stranger.
+For large items—fridges, furniture, washing machines—the most practical thing is for you to go to the seller's address, ideally with a companion, instead of having the item arrive at your house with a stranger.
 And during the day, never at night.

 Classifieds with more control: what Facebook doesn't give you

-Facebook Marketplace has its uses, but it has a fundamental problem: sellers are anonymous, posts disappear in days, and there's no verifiable history.
-If the seller you negotiated with disappears, there's no trace.
+Facebook Marketplace has its utility, but it has a fundamental problem: sellers are anonymous, posts disappear in days, and there is no verifiable history.
+If the seller you negotiated with disappears, there is no trace.

-There's also furniture and decoration in the home category and appliances in their own section.
-Everything free to post and to contact.
+There is also furniture and decor in the home category and appliances in their own section.
+Everything is free to post and to contact.

-How neighborhood search works, the interactive map and seller profiles on Colombia Move — all free.
+This is how the neighborhood search, the interactive map, and seller profiles work on Colombia Move—all for free.

 See how to search by neighborhood and seller profile →Frequently Asked Questions

-❓ What do I do if I've already been scammed on Facebook Marketplace Colombia?
+❓ What do I do if I have already been scammed on Facebook Marketplace Colombia?

-File a report with the National Police — you can file it online at adenunciar.policia.gov.co or at the nearest CAI.
+File a report with the National Police — you can submit it online at adenunciar.policia.gov.co or at the nearest CAI.
 Report the profile directly on Facebook and save all chat screenshots.
-If the payment was made through Nequi or Daviplata, contact those platforms immediately — in some cases they can reverse the transaction if you act within the first few hours.
+If the payment was made via Nequi or Daviplata, contact those platforms immediately — in some cases, they can reverse the transaction if you act within the first few hours.

-❓ How do I verify if a cell phone has a theft report in Colombia?
+❓ How do I verify if a cell phone has been reported stolen in Colombia?

 Use the official MinTIC portal (mintic.gov.co) and enter the IMEI.
 You can also go to any Claro, Movistar, or Tigo service point and ask them to verify it.
 Always do this before paying, not after.